 - There’s a Mafia presence.

-- A major character tries to shield their family from their crimes.
+- A protagonist or other major character tries to shield their family from their crimes.

 - The character dies after being forced to embrace the criminal life in exchange for the safety of their family.